free association 2007

 Written by Ann Finegan

+Free Association curated by David Haines.
 T.R.
 Carter, Monica Brooks, Louise Dibben, Kusum Normoyle.

 Loose projects